 to be the commandant of the Marine Corps.

 If Tuberville objects to moving forward, the Senate will stay in session Friday and possibly Saturday until the three Joint Chiefs are confirmed, Schumer said.
+The Senate is scheduled to depart Capitol Hill on Thursday afternoon.

 The article is not finished.
 Click on the next page to continue.